Transportability of Prognostic Markers: Rethinking Common Practices through a Sufficient-Component-Cause Perspective

 We focused on prognostic markers given the recent debates on transportability of prognostic information and the merit of prevalence-adjustment to improve transportability.
 The application of this framework for diagnostic markers is also important and deserves its own airing.
-For such markers, the path of causality if from the disease to the test.
-As such, an equivalent setup to our reference setup for a diagnostic marker would be \(T=(D \lor V) \land U\).
+For such markers, the causal direction runs from disease to test result.
+As such, an equivalent to our reference setup for a diagnostic marker would be \(T=(D \lor V) \land U\).
 From this setup, it is immediately obvious that transportation by accuracy (the default approach for diagnostic markers) requires that universal and alternative causes (\(U\) and \(V\)) remain stable across populations.
-This strong requirement can explain why sensitivity and specificity tend to vary across populations\textsuperscript{2--4}.
-How the SCC framework can inform transportability of diagnostic markers needs to be pursued in future work.
+This strong requirement can explain why sensitivity and specificity tend to vary across populations.\textsuperscript{2}--\textsuperscript{4} Further, our explorations were for when performance metrics are derived from a single source population.
+Without knowing how populations differ from each other, the choice of transportation method will require explicit assumptions on the distribution of causes (e.g., that they move by the same value on the odds scale).
+On the other hand, when contingency tables from multiple populations are at hand, the relationship between cause distributions can be learned from the data.
+This line of reasoning can result in novel meta-analytic approaches based on modeling \((P_T, P_U, P_V)\) across populations, offering not just an alternative to pooling accuracy metrics or predictive values,\textsuperscript{34},\textsuperscript{35} but a mechanistic explanation for the heterogeneity that routinely undermines such meta-analyses.
+Yet another line of inquiry would be the use of this method for modeling the joint distribution of multiple marker values - a common challenge in practice.
+If it can be assumed that markers have shared underlying pathways, their joint distribution might provide additional insight on how those shared pathways change across populations.